Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-In 1966 the Watch Tower Society issued the first of what became a sequence of statements on the importance of a new date—1975—that raised the possibility of that year heralding the beginning of Christ's millennial reign and, along with it, doom for unbelievers.
+In 1966 the Watch Tower Society issued the first of a series of statements on the importance of a new date—1975—raising the possibility of Christ's millennial reign beginning in that year and, along with it, doom for unbelievers.
 (Note: In previous publications, the Watch Tower Society has established the notion that people who are not Jehovah's Witnesses may also survive to see the beginning of Christ's millennial reign.
 The May 1, 1954 release of The Watchtower mentions an "earthly resurrection" for the "unrighteous", which "will include those who did not know the way of service to Jehovah, but whose hearts could desire the principles of right".
 This "earthly resurrection" would take place after Armageddon.)

 According to this trustworthy Bible chronology six thousand years from man's creation will end in 1975, and the seventh period of a thousand years of human history will begin in the fall of 1975.
 So six thousand years of man's existence on earth will soon be up, yes, within this generation.

 How appropriate it would be for Jehovah God to make of this coming seventh period of a thousand years a Sabbath period of rest and release, a great Jubilee sabbath for the proclaiming of liberty throughout the earth to all its inhabitants! [...]
 It would be according to the loving purpose of Jehovah God for the reign of Jesus Christ, the "Lord of the Sabbath", to run parallel with the seventh millennium of man's existence.